-4 Day Yoga and Rafting Retreats in Hells Canyon on the Snake River
+4 Day Yoga and Rafting Retreat in Hells Canyon on the Snake River

 • Yoga classes every morning and evening at beautiful riverside spots

 • 4-day rafting trip with class II, III, and IV whitewater rafting